iarsystems/modern-workflow/README.md

 # Modern Development Workflow with IAR
 [![CXARM CI](https://github.com/iarsystems/modern-workflow/actions/workflows/iar.yaml/badge.svg)](https://github.com/iarsystems/modern-workflow/actions/workflows/iar.yaml)

-This repository contains a project example that can be developed from within a Dev Cotainer using Visual Studio Code with its remote development extensions.
+This repository contains a project example that can be developed from within a Dev Container using Visual Studio Code with its remote development extensions.

 A Dev Container provides a pre-configured development environment.
 It allows you to work in a development environment that has been specifically configured for your repository.
 It will have all the tools, scripts and configurations you need to work on that project.
 Everyone who works on that repository will have the same environment, reducing the ocurrence of environment-related problems.
 Each repository can have settings that will give contributors a ready-to-use, fit-for-purpose environment, and the environment on your local machine will be unchanged.

 The target is set to work with the IAR STM32F429II-ACA board although can be modified for working with other boards.

 ## IAR public container images
-This project example make use of one of the [IAR public container image](https://github.com/iarsystems/containers) for Arm with ST device support.
+This project example makes use of one of the [IAR public container images](https://github.com/iarsystems/containers) for Arm with ST device support.

 ## Getting started
 Perform the following: